Hello, summer fun!

 - Watch out for Fido, too.
 Dogs don't sweat through their skin and fur but instead cool themselves through panting.
 Prevent prolonged exposure to heat and provide your pet with adequate water and shade.
 Avoid walking dogs on hot pavement and never leave an animal in a vehicle.

 Uninvite the creepy crawlies.
 Don't let mosquito and tick bites ruin your fun.
 Most bug bites are harmless, but mosquitoes can spread dangerous diseases including Zika and West Nile.
 Ticks can carry Lyme disease and Rocky Mountain spotted fever.
-The Centers for Disease Control and Prevention (CDC) recommends using insect repellent that contains DEET, and reapply often.
+The Centers for Disease Control and Prevention (CDC) recommends using insect repellent that contains DEET and reapplying often.

 Hot dogs and apple pie.

 Don't let spoiled coleslaw or potato salad ruin your day.
-The CDC estimates that 1 in 6 Americans suffer from foodborne illness each year, resulting in roughly 128,000 hospitalizations and 3,000 deaths.
+The CDC estimates that 1 in 6 Americans — 48 million people — suffer from foodborne illness each year, resulting in roughly 128,000 hospitalizations and 3,000 deaths.
 Keep perishable foods in a cooler with plenty of ice or freezer gel packs and don't forget to wash your hands before preparing the food.

 - Keep it cool.
 Serve food quickly from the cooler and return it fast.
-When it's above 90 degrees, food shouldn't sit out of the cooler over an hour.
+When it's above 90 degrees, food shouldn't sit out of the cooler for more than an hour.

 - Cook to temperature.
 Just because the hamburger or drumstick looks done on the outside doesn't mean it's done on the inside.
 Use a meat thermometer to cook meat and poultry to a safe temperature.
 The U.S. Department of Health and Human Services recommends 160 degrees Fahrenheit for ground meat and 165 degrees for poultry.